Do all visitors have to wear a face-covering?

 The Hyde Collection is an historic house and museum complex with a renowned collection of European and American art, featuring Old Masters, distinguished nineteenth-century art, and Modern and Contemporary art.
-Open year-round, The Hyde presents changing exhibitions in its five galleries, as well as lectures, concerts, family activities, and school programming.
+Open Thursday through Sunday from 10 am to 5 pm, The Hyde presents changing exhibitions in its five galleries.
 Visit the Collections Overview page for more information on works in the collection, and visit the Exhibitions page to see what’s happening the galleries.
 The Hyde Collection is a member of the Museum Association of New York and accredited by the American Association of Museums.

 Thank you for your interest in membership and giving.
 Please visit the membership page for levels and benefits or the individual giving page for more information on how to give to The Hyde.
 If you’d like to donate online, click the donate button at the top of the screen.
 Thank you!
 As a nonprofit organization, The Hyde Collection’s programs are the direct result of the generosity of its members and donors.

 Yes, with two exceptions in historic Hyde House – the guest bedroom downstairs and Mrs. Hyde’s bedroom.
 Wheelchairs can access 95 percent of the Museum.
 An elevator is available and restrooms can easily accommodate wheelchairs.
 Learn more about the accessibility of The Hyde.

 Is there a place to have lunch or buy snacks?

 Although the Museum does not have an onsite café, The Hyde is located in downtown Glens Falls, where visitors can find a variety of coffeeshops and restaurants.
 Visit The Area for more information on what the greater Glens Falls area has to offer.

 Does The Hyde rent the galleries, auditorium, or Hyde House courtyard for special events such as weddings and recitals?
 Who do I contact for more information?